bassosimone/baudelaire/README.md

 by running `go build` or `make` (if `make` is installed).

-Once the binary has been compiled, just run `sudo make install` on the target system, which MUST be a Debian system.
+Once the binary has been compiled, just run `sudo make install` on the target system, which MUST be a Debian system (we tested it with Debian v8.6).
 Specifically, this command performs the following actions:

 1. installs `baudelaire` under `/usr/local/bin`